sidube2296/project-sortledton/README.md

 - TestPowerofTwo - added tests, including invariant checks
 - UnrolledSkipList - bug fixes associated with new test cases
 - TestUnrolledSKipList - added test for code coverage
+- Note: Graphalytics was cloned and successfully run on another graph DS that already implemented Graphalytics.
+However, the complexity of the implementation was too large for the scope of this project, requiring significant development to create a custom driver to interface with our Sortledton implementation.
+As such, it could not be included.